123456789zws/IDA-TimeTravelEmulator/README.md

 <img width="2547" height="1253" alt="image" src="https://github.com/user-attachments/assets/e60b7573-3259-4f23-8216-f725ffc984b1" />

-Use the hotkey `C` to open the state selector view.
+Use the hotkey `C` to open the state chooser view.
 This view displays all saved states during the emulation.
 Double-click an entry to jump to the corresponding state.

 ##### Memory Page Chooser

 <img width="2242" height="1194" alt="image" src="https://github.com/user-attachments/assets/14a158b3-6249-4cf5-956e-67e69061085b" />

-The plugin employs a lazy-loading mechanism for memory pages during emulation, meaning pages are read from the IDA database only when accessed by an instruction, or map empty pages automatically.
+The plugin employs a lazy-loading mechanism for memory pages during emulation, meaning pages are mapped and loaded only when accessed by an instruction.

 Use hotkey `M` to open this view and quickly ascertain the memory pages loaded in the current state.